milselarch/ngrok-startup-bot/README.md

-telegram bot to start and recieve info about ngrok sessions
+telegram bot to start and receive info about ngrok sessions

+uses python3.12